 - Fit the work bowl with the multipurpose blade.
-Place the flour into work bowl.
-Select speed 2 While the motor is running, drop the butter cubes down the small food chute.
+Place the self-raising flour into work bowl.
+Select speed 2.
+While the motor is running, drop the butter cubes down the small food chute.
 Process for about 10 seconds or until the butter is well chopped into the flour.
 Add the goat cheese or blue cheese, shredded cheddar and Parmesan, chopped herbs and milk.
-Process for about 4 seconds or until the mixture just comes together.
+Process for about 4 seconds or until the dough just comes together.
 Do not over mix.

 - Remove the multipurpose blade and set aside, then remove the dough from the bowl and place onto a lightly floured service.
-Gently pat down the dough to about 2.5 cm high (careful not to over handle the dough).
-Lightly flour a scone cutter and cut out scones.
+Gently pat down the dough to about 2.5 cm high (careful not to over handle the scone dough).
+Lightly flour a scone cutter with self-raising flour and cut out scones.

-- Arrange on the prepared tray, about 1cm apart.
+- Arrange cheddar chive scones on the prepared tray, about 1cm apart.
 Brush the tops with a little extra buttermilk.
 Bake 12- 14 minutes or until golden brown on top and cooked.

-- Serve straight from the oven with extra butter.
+- Serve chive and cheese scones straight from the oven with extra butter.

 - Butter milk produces a superior scone and is available in the chilled section of the supermarket.
-Milk and 1 tsp vinegar can substitute if desired.
+Milk and 1 tsp vinegar can substitute in to scone mix if desired.

 - Shredding discs vary model to model.
 If you have an ExactSlice™ model please use the reversible shredding disc, fine side up.